 The course was initially approved by a University Validation Panel in 2009.
-The panel included internal peers from the University, academic(s) from another university and a representative from industry.
-This helps to ensure the comparability of the course to those offered in other universities and the relevance to employers.
+The panel included internal peers from the University and external subject specialists from academia and industry to ensure the comparability of the course to those offered in other universities and the relevance to employers.
+Periodic course review helps to ensure that the curriculum is up-to-date and that the skills gained on the course continue to be relevant to employers.
+The course underwent formal Course Review in 2014.

-The course is also monitored each year by the Faculty to ensure it is running effectively and that issues which might affect the student experience have been appropriately addressed.
-Staff will consider evidence about the course, including the outcomes from Course Committees, evidence of student progression and achievement and the reports from external examiners, to evaluate the effectiveness of the course.
-Each Faculty puts in to place an action plan.
-This may for example include making changes on the way the module is taught, assessed or even how the course is structured in order to improve the course, in such cases an approval process is in place.
+The course is monitored each year by the Faculty to ensure it is running effectively and that issues which might affect the student experience have been appropriately addressed.
+Staff will consider evidence about the course, including the outcomes from each Course Committee, evidence of student progression and achievement and the reports from external examiners, to evaluate the effectiveness of the course.
+The Annual Monitoring Sub-Committee considers the Faculty action plans resulting from this process and the outcomes are reported to the Academic Council, which has overall responsibility for the maintenance of quality and standards in the University.

-A Course review takes place periodically to ensure that the curriculum is up-to-date and that the skills gained on the course continue to be relevant to employers.
-Students meet with review panels to provide feedback on their experiences.
-Student feedback from previous years e.g. from Course Committees is also part of the evidence used to assess how the course has been running.

-How do we act on student feedback?
+Student involvement in Quality Assurance and Enhancement

 Student feedback is important to the University and student views are taken seriously.
 Student feedback is gathered in a variety of ways.

-- Through Course Committees students have the opportunity to express their voice in the running of their course.
-Student representatives are elected to Committee to expressly represent the views of their peer.
-The University and the Students' Union work together to provide a full induction to the role of the student representatives. - Each Faculty also has its own Faculty Student Forum with student representatives; this enables wider discussions across the Faculty.
-Student representatives are also represented on key Faculty and university committees. - All students are invited to complete a questionnaire before the end of each module.
-The feedback from this will inform the module leader on the effectiveness of the module and highlight areas that could be enhanced. - The University also has an annual Student Experience Survey which seeks the opinions of students about their course and University experience.
-Final year Undergraduate students will be asked to complete the National Student Survey which helps to inform the national university league tables.
+The most formal mechanism for feedback on the course is the Course Committee.
+Student representatives will be elected to sit on the Committee to represent the views of their peer group in various discussions.
+The University and the Students' Union work together to provide a full induction to the role of the course committee.

+All students are invited to complete a Module Feedback Questionnaire before the end of each module.
+The feedback from this will inform the module leader on the effectiveness of the module and highlight areas that could be enhanced.
+The University also has an annual

+Student Experience Survey, which elicits feedback from students about their course and University experience.

+Students meet with review panels when the periodic review of the course is conducted to provide oral feedback on their experience on the course.
+Student feedback from course committees is part of the Faculty's' quality assurance evidence base.